agsb/milliForth-6502/Notes.md

     no more need sp@ rp@ as primitives

-    review for change (jmp for bcc), todo
+    add a primitive for exec ( jmp to reference at TOS )

     using my-hello-world.FORTH as base dictionary

+    need review for change (jmp for bcc), todo

 _24/07/2024_